JonnyBeoulve/Content-Scraper/README.md

 # Content-Scraper
-This program will scrape a prototype website for product details, map the data to an array, and then push to CSV in a sub-folder.
+This program built using Node.js will scrape a prototype website for product details, map the data to an array, and then push to CSV in a sub-folder.

 ## How to Use
 1. Make sure you have 'scraper.js' and 'package.json' in a single folder.